NetAtmo Weather Station Review

 I’m still a great fan of Davis kit, but I needed the new station to run with Apple’s hardware, so I ended up picking up a Netatmo, a French Company.

-My 3rd an current weather station is by NetAtmo
+My 3rd and current is a NetAtmo Weather Station

-Documentation is minimal, but points you to downloading an app to your phone to facilitate the installation.
-The first thing to do is get the base station talking to your wifi.
+The NetAtmo Documentation is minimal, but points you to downloading an app to your phone to facilitate the installation.
+The first thing to do is get the Weather Station base station talking to your wifi.
 The base station is mains powered and once that is plugged in the app leads you through the configuration of adding the second sensor.
 Pretty easy stuff.

 Next thing is siting the two items.
 I chose to sit the base station in the corner of the living room, behind the TV.
-The base station monitors indoor temperature, humidity, atmospheric pressure, ambient noise and carbon dioxide.
+The base station monitors indoor temperature, humidity, atmospheric pressure, ambient noise and carbon dioxide (air quality).

 It also comes with a slot at the back of the aluminium casing by which you can attach it to a wall with a screw.
 This was my chosen route and I put it on the north facing wall of my shed (the only place in the garden not to receive direct sunlight.

-Here’s an unboxing video, showing all the standard modules.
+Here’s a superb video, showing all the standard NetAtmo Weather Station modules and setup.

 Extra purchase was the Rain Gauge